Payment Acceptance

 Architecture and contracts are closely linked.
 If your payment stack requires long-term exclusivity, rigid volume commitments, or costly termination clauses, commercial flexibility disappears.

-Payment stacks built for scale, not for now
+Payment stacks built for scale

 In hospitality, payment infrastructure directly influences authorization performance, margin control, expansion speed, and long-term negotiating power.